-- A. This document includes carpet, ceramic tile, stone flooring, resilient flooring, resinous flooring systems, terrazzo, concrete sealers and other floor finishes. - B. This document includes moisture mitigation systems for concrete slabs. - C. This document includes floor expansion joint requirements. - D. This document references floor levelness requirements. - E. Refer to and include in Project documents the "Flooring Scope of Work Checklist" as provided in Chapter 7, Specification Masters, Division 00.
+- A. This document includes carpet, ceramic tile, resilient flooring, concrete sealers and other floor finishes. - B. This document includes moisture mitigation systems for concrete slabs. - C. This document includes floor expansion joint requirements. - D. This document references floor levelness requirements. - E. Refer to and include in Project documents the "Flooring Scope of Work Checklist" as provided in Chapter 7, Specification Masters, Division 00.

-- A. The following general design criteria apply to both shell and core and tenant fit-out rooms of a medical office building. - B. Specify floor finishes appropriate to project specific conditions and requirements. - 1.
+- 2.01 GENERAL - A. The following general design criteria apply to both shell and core and tenant fit-out rooms of an office building. - B. Specify floor finishes appropriate to project specific conditions and requirements. - 1.
 Coordinate requirements with Chapter 1, Flooring Guideline. - 2.
 Coordinate with Room Data Sheets for floor finishes by room. - 3.
-Coordinate floor finish materials with BJC Design Project Manager. - C. Coordinate floor finish patterns and colors BJC Design Project Manager, Director of Design and with entity finish standards. - D. Selection of floor finishes is an important design effort that must include, but not necessarily be limited to, considerations for cleanliness, slip-resistance, durability, maintenance, and mobility (walking and wheeled) requirements.
+Coordinate floor finish materials with BJC Design Project Manager. - C. Coordinate floor finish patterns and colors BJC Design Project Manager, Director of Design and with entity finish standards. - D. Selection of floor finishes is an important design effort that must include, but not necessarily be limited to, considerations for cleanliness, slip-resistance, durability, maintenance, acoustics, and mobility (walking and wheeled) requirements.